MykolaMorhunCR/test/product_quality_control_iOS.md

   -------------------------------

 # SPIOS 0210.
-As User I can create text, using 'Text' screen
+As user I can create text, using 'Text' screen
   ### Steps:
  - Open 'Text' Screen